On Connections Between Association Schemes and Analyses of Polyhedral and Positive Semidefinite Lift-and-Project

 Thus, Corollary~\ref{propnkaclique} could provide a tighter upper bound than Delsarte's in cases where $\ld_n > \min\set{ -2, -1 - \Delta(\overline{G})} $.
 (See, for instance,~\cite{CvetkovicRS04} for more on the rather restrictive families of graphs where $\ld_n > -2$.)
 Corollary~\ref{propnkaclique} also covers some graphs whose adjacency matrix does not belong to an association scheme.
-One uninteresting class of such examples is vertex-transitive graphs whose girth is at least 4.
-Here, the subgraph induced by any neighborhood of a vertex is an empty graph, which is vertex-transitive.
-However, in this case it is obvious that $\omega(G) = 2$.
-Another example is the icosahedron, where $\ld_1 = 5, \ld_n = -\sqrt{5}$, $\Delta(\overline{G}) = \frac{2}{3}$, and Corollary~\ref{propnkaclique} does give a tight bound for the clique number for the graph.

 In addition to Delsarte's result, Hoffman~\cite{Hoffman03} has a similar bound on $\chi(G)$, the chromatic number of a graph.

 \begin{proposition} Let $G$ be a graph.
 Then

 \end{proposition}